-Occasions and Facilities at St Andrew's
+Occasions at St Andrew's

 One of the ways God wants us to be sure of his love for us is through the act of baptism.
 In baptism, babies, children or adults are sprinkled or submerged in water as a sign of being ‘born again’ into God’s family.
 Our pasts are symbolically washed away and we begin a new life.
 We’re all born once into our earthly families, and baptism is a sign of being born again into the eternal family of Jesus.
 It is a great cause of celebration and an important step in a person’s life.
 If you are interested in being baptised or having a child baptised please get in touch with the vicar,